-The following model is a working document.
+The following models are working documents.
 Details may change depending on the pioneering group coming together to actually obtain a specific piece of land and start an Eco Village.

 Questions such as: What is a Family Unit?
 What are the membership fees?
 How will people earn income while on the EcoVillage land?
 Who makes up the board of trustees?, etc.

-This document has evolved over a period of a few years out of a fluid group of people meeting regularly.
-More recently it has been edited by a few of us, mandated to do so at a ‘Task Team Formation’ meeting held in Muizenberg CT in October 2016.
+These documents have evolved over a period of a few years out of a fluid group of people meeting regularly.
 There are still many details, that have arisen and will arise, that will need to be addressed.
 However, we feel that this is enough detail in order to stimulate the next phases of this project, and bring people who are interested in to help with it.

 Our Eco Village Model – Basic Summary